MaxCYCHEN/ML_Audio_Event_Classfication/README.md

-# tiny_nu_audio
+# ML_Audio_Event_Classfication
 An Audio event detection training tool &amp; deployment

-- This is reference from ST's [audio_event_detection](https://github.com/STMicroelectronics/stm32ai-modelzoo/tree/main/audio_event_detection)
-- We easy the process of training and deployment.
+- We easy the process of training and deployment on MCU.

 ## 1. First step